PowerDNS/pdns/pdns/dnsdistdist/docs/reference/dnscrypt.rst

     :param DNSCryptPrivateKey key: The private key corresponding to the certificate
     :param bool active: Whether the certificate should be advertised to clients.
 Default is true

-  .. method:: DNSCryptContext:generateAndLoadInMemoryCertificate(keyfile, serial, begin, end [, version])
+  .. method:: DNSCryptContext:generateAndLoadInMemoryCertificate(keyfile, serial, begin, end [, version]) -> bool

+  .. versionchanged:: 2.0.0
+    A return value indicating whether the certificate was correctly loaded has been added.
+Before 2.0.0 the method did not return any value.

-    Generate a new resolver key and the associated certificate in-memory, sign it with the provided provider key, and add it to the context
+    Generate a new resolver key and the associated certificate in-memory, sign it with the provided provider key, and add it to the context.
+Returns true if the certificate was correctly loaded, false otherwise.

     :param string keyfile: Path to the provider key file to use
     :param int serial: The serial number of the certificate